easystats/bayestestR/README.md

 ### Find ROPE’s appropriate range

 [**`rope_range()`**](https://easystats.github.io/bayestestR/reference/rope_range.html):
-This function attempts at finding suitable “default” values for the Region Of Practical Equivalence (ROPE).
-Kruschke (2018) suggests that such null value could be set, by default, to the `-0.1` to `0.1` range of a standardized parameter (negligible effect size according to Cohen, 1988), which can be generalised for linear models to `[-0.1*sd(y), 0.1*sd(y)]`.
+This function attempts at automatically finding suitable “default” values for the Region Of Practical Equivalence (ROPE).
+Kruschke (2018) suggests that such null value could be set, by default, to a range from `-0.1` to `0.1` of a standardized parameter (negligible effect size according to Cohen, 1988), which can be generalised for linear models to `-0.1 * sd(y), 0.1 * sd(y)`.
+For logistic models, the parameters expressed in log odds ratio can be converted to standardized difference through the formula `sqrt(3)/pi`, resulting in a range of `-0.05` to `-0.05`.

 ``` r
 rope_range(model)